 - Uber API will allow your app users to hail an Uber taxi via your app, pay for a drive in-app, and leave reviews.

 So, what is third-party API integration?
 Let’s find out.
-Being responsible for different actions, functions, and information, every API has its own methods of integration.
+Being responsible for different actions, functions, and information, every time, the third-party API has its own methods of integration.
 Here, we highlight the essential API integration patterns.

 If you are not a tech person, to integrate an API to your app you will need to hire a mobile app developer.
 For this task, a mobile development specialist will use an SDK (software development kit) that includes a bunch of software development tools in one installable package.
 In this way, the developer will correctly integrate the selected API.

-A mobile app developer should register in the API provider system because every call to the API endpoint requires authentication.
+A mobile app developer should register in the API provider system because every call to the third-party APIs endpoint requires authentication.

 After registration, the developer gets an API key so the API provider system can identify the calling project and authentication token to verify that the calling user has access to make this request.